7 Best Museums in Casablanca: Art + Culture + Design

 Named after the late Moroccan businessman and art collector Abderrahman Slaoui, this cultural museum was founded in 2012 by the Abderrahman Slaoui Foundation.
 The museum's extensive collection is a testament to Slaoui's lifelong passion for preserving Morocco's artistic traditions, with everything from figurative paintings to ornate gold jewellery on display.

-While exploring the Abderrahman Slaoui Museum, visitors will discover a diverse array of artefacts, including paintings by the renowned Moroccan artist Muhammad Ben Ali Rabati and Orientalist posters that once adorned travel agencies.
+While exploring the Abderrahman Slaoui Museum, you'll discover paintings by the renowned Moroccan artist Muhammad Ben Ali Rabati and Orientalist posters that once adorned travel agencies.
 The latter were commissioned from some of the most celebrated painters of the time (including Jacques Majorelle) and offer a window into Morocco's allure as an "exotic" destination in the eyes of the West.

-Beyond the permanent collection, the Abderrahman Slaoui Museum also hosts temporary exhibitions that showcase the work of contemporary Moroccan artists, as well as artistic workshops that allow visitors to learn traditional crafts and techniques.
-As a repository of Morocco's artistic legacy, the museum plays a vital role in preserving and celebrating the country's rich cultural heritage for generations to come.
+Beyond the permanent collection, the Abderrahman Slaoui Museum hosts temporary exhibitions that showcase the work of contemporary Moroccan artists, as well as artistic workshops that allow visitors to learn traditional crafts and techniques.
+There's a small art library with books to read and a cafe, as well as a store selling some of the vintage posters found in the collection.

 Opening hours of the Abderrahman Slaoui Museum: 10 am to 6 pm (closed Sundays and Mondays)